soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 }, 1500)
 ```

- ...in fact, we can take even take this a step further and fire off a function
+ ...in fact, we can even take this a step further and fire off a function
 when the animation completes...

 **NOTE:** To protect you from annoying ads, Chrome _won't play the following
 audio if you don't click the screen before the animation ends_.
 Make sure to
 click or interact with the website in any way before the animation completed.
-This is example is just for fun, try not to let students get hung up on audio
+This example is just for fun, try not to let students get hung up on audio
 elements, why the sound won't play unless we interact first, or why this isn't
 done with jQuery in `index.html`